HenokTade/nuxt-loaders/README.md

 ## Features

-- 🔄 **Automatic Loader Registration**: Automatically registers loader components from your specified directory.
+- 🔄 **Automatic Loader Registration**: Automatically registers loader components from your specified directory as global components.
 - 🛣️ **Route-based Configuration**: Assign specific loaders to different routes using `routeRules`.
 - 🎨 **TailwindCSS Integration**: Includes TailwindCSS support out of the box.
-- ⚡ **Zero Configuration**: Works with sensible defaults, but fully customizable.
+- ⚡ **Zero Configuration**: Works with sensible defaults, but is fully customizable.

 ## Quick Setup

-1. Add `nuxt-loaders` dependency to your project
+1. Add `nuxt-loaders` dependency to your project:

 ```bash
 npx nuxi module add nuxt-loaders
 ```

-2. Add `nuxt-loaders` to the `modules` section of `nuxt.config.ts`
+2. Add `nuxt-loaders` to the `modules` section of `nuxt.config.ts` (if not already added by nuxi):

 ```ts
 export default defineNuxtConfig({